-All other prospective members (including lenders, wealth managers, accountants, attorneys, consultants, those not currently with a firm, etc) are considered advisors and must be part of the M&A professional community versus having an interest in selling to our members, and identify and join with a new corporate or private equity buyer so that our chapter can remain in a healthy balance.
+All other prospective members (including lenders, wealth managers, accountants, attorneys, consultants, those not currently with a firm, etc) are considered advisors and must be part of the M&A professional community versus having an interest in selling to our members.
+To join, you must identify and apply with a new corporate acquirer or private equity buyer so that our chapter can remain in a healthy balance.

 Why do we have this rule?